neurodata/DataManager/README.md

 Both a reference guide and example usage are available in the `docs` directory.
 Additional documentation is also available for specific features or concepts (e.g. `Coordinates`) -- check the `docs` directory after each release for the latest documentation.

+## Dockerfiles

+A public Dockerfile is available on [Docker hub](https://hub.docker.com/r/neurodata/ndm/).

 ## Building

-The following dependencies are required:
+The following dependencies are required:)
 * boost
 * folly
 * google-glog
 * gtest/gmock (for tests)
 * gflags
+* libtiff

 For specific tips/instructions for obtaining dependencies on different platforms, scroll past the build instructions below.

 1. Create a `build` directory in the repository root.